wrightmat/dnd-eberron/_ref/Magic.md

 It is possible to create a psionic character within the structure of the existing rules by following the steps below (and incorporating a few homebrew feats):
 - **Psionic Classes**.
 Take an existing class that comes with Psionics (such as one of the suggested ones below).
 - **Psionic Feats**.
 A player can willingly take the Psion feat whenever they would take a general feat (or ability score improvement) from their class.
 They may also take one of the other feats listed below (including two from TCoE).
 - **Spell List Switch**.
-A player character who is already a spellcaster can opt to just replace their class’ spell list with the Psionic Spell list (with GM approval).
-Doing so grants the player with some incredible Psionic spells, but they may have to sacrifice some of their class’ core spells.
+A player character who is already a spellcaster replaces their class’ spell list with the Psionic Spell list.
+Doing so grants the player some incredible Psionic spells, but they may have to sacrifice some of their class’ core spells.

 #### Suggested Classes